Gerald Ford: Post-presidency (1977–2006)

 Like Presidents Carter, George H. W. Bush, and Bill Clinton, Ford was an honorary co-chair of the Council for Excellence in Government, a group dedicated to excellence in government performance, which provides leadership training to top federal employees.
 He also devoted much time to his love of golf, often playing both privately and in public events with comedian Bob Hope, a longtime friend.
 In 1977, he shot a hole in one during a Pro-am held in conjunction with the Danny Thomas Memphis Classic at Colonial Country Club in Memphis, Tennessee.

 In 1977, Ford established the Gerald R. Ford Institute of Public Policy at Albion College in Albion, Michigan, to give undergraduates training in public policy.
 In April 1981, he opened the Gerald R. Ford Library in Ann Arbor, Michigan, on the north campus of his alma mater, the University of Michigan, followed in September by the Gerald R. Ford Museum in Grand Rapids.

 Ford considered a run for the Republican nomination in 1980, forgoing numerous opportunities to serve on corporate boards to keep his options open for a rematch with Carter.
 Ford attacked Carter's conduct of the SALT II negotiations and foreign policy in the Middle East and Africa.
-Many have argued that Ford also wanted to exorcise his image as an "Accidental President" and to win a term in his own right.
+Many have argued that Ford also wanted to exorcise his image as an "accidental president" and to win a term in his own right.
 Ford also believed the more conservative Ronald Reagan would be unable to defeat Carter and would hand the incumbent a second term.
-Ford was encouraged by his former Secretary of State, Henry Kissinger, as well as Jim Rhodes of Ohio and Bill Clements of Texas to make the race.
+Ford was encouraged by his former secretary of state, Henry Kissinger, as well as governors Jim Rhodes of Ohio and Bill Clements of Texas to enter the race.
 On March 15, 1980, Ford announced that he would forgo a run for the Republican nomination, vowing to support the eventual nominee.

-On July 16, 1980 (day 3 of the 1980 Republican National Convention), Gerald Ford consults with Bob Dole, Howard Baker and Bill Brock before ultimately making a decision to decline the offer to serve as Ronald Reagan's running mate.
+On July 16, 1980 (day 3 of the 1980 Republican National Convention), Ford consulting with Bob Dole, Howard Baker and Bill Brock before ultimately making a decision to decline the offer to serve as Ronald Reagan's running mate.